schplurtz/dokuwiki-plugin-copy2clipboard/README.md

 *  https://css-tricks.com/position-sticky-2/

 ----
-Copyright (C) Schplurtz le Déboulonné <Schplurtz@laposte.net>
+Copyright (C) 2020, 2021 Schplurtz le Déboulonné <Schplurtz@laposte.net>

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License
+This program is free software; you can redistribute it and/or modify it under the terms of the CECILL 2.1 free license.
+See files LICENSE and LICENSE-fr for the details.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-See the LICENSE file for details